TBiGRU¶

 Global seed set to 42 GPU available: False, used: False TPU available: False, using: 0 TPU cores IPU available: False, using: 0 IPUs HPU available: False, using: 0 HPUs

-, can be accessed as properties of the tbigru
+The networks, feature_extractor and regressor, can be accessed as properties of the tbigru object.

 tbigru.feature_extractor